-Employees may participate in certain particular matters in which they have a disqualifying financial interest arising from holdings in a mutual fund under regulatory exemptions.9 An employee may participate in any particular matter affecting one or more holdings of a diversified mutual fund when the disqualifying financial interest arises from ownership of the fund.10 In addition, an employee may participate in a particular matter affecting financial interest arises from ownership of the fund so long as the aggregate value of all sector funds held by the employee in the same sector is less than \$50,000.11
+Employees may participate in certain particular matters in which they have a disqualifying financial interest arising from holdings in a mutual fund under regulatory exemptions.
+An employee may participate in any particular matter affecting one or more holdings of a diversified mutual fund when the disqualifying financial interest arises from ownership of the fund.
+In addition, an employee may participate in a particular matter affecting one or more holdings of a sector mutual fund when the disqualifying financial interest arises from ownership of the fund so long as the aggregate value of all sector funds held by the employee in the same sector is less than \$50,000.

-For purposes of these regulatory exemptions, OGE has determined that mutual funds with a stated purpose of concentrating investments in cryptocurrencies,12 stablecoins, cryptocurrency or stablecoin derivatives, or cryptocurrency or stablecoin services are sector funds.13 Mutual funds with a stated purpose of investing broadly in companies that would benefit from or use blockchain technology, on the other hand, are considered diversified funds.
+For purposes of these regulatory exemptions, OGE has determined that mutual funds with a stated purpose of concentrating investments in cryptocurrencies, 12 stablecoins, cryptocurrency or stablecoin derivatives, or cryptocurrency or stablecoin services are sector funds.
+13 Mutual funds with a stated purpose of investing broadly in companies that would benefit from or use blockchain technology, on the other hand, are considered diversified funds.